So, would you like to improve your real estate sales skills?

 I will come to what being a good communicator means later.

-While it’s not directly related to real estate sales skills, it may improve your numbers if you want to respond as fast as you can to inquiries or calls you get.
+While it’s not directly related to real estate sales skills, it may improve your numbers if you want to respond quickly to inquiries or calls you get.

 You want to better understand your potential customers’ needs by asking them the right questions.